AoI Minimization in Status Update Control with Energy Harvesting Sensors: Introduction

-{To summarize, our main contributions are as follows:} { \begin{spacing}{1.4} \begin{itemize} \item We derive the state transition probabilities of the underlying MDP and propose a model-based VIA to find an optimal policy. \item We propose a model-free online Q-learning method to search for an optimal policy when the state transition probabilities are unknown. \item As a practical consideration, we propose a Q-learning method for the realistic scenario where the edge node is informed about the sensors' battery levels only via the status updates. \item We also propose an optimal algorithm and a low-complexity sub-optimal algorithm for a massive IoT scenario where the edge node can command only a limited number of sensors. \item {We derive structural properties of an optimal policy analytically and show that an optimal policy has a threshold-based structure with respect to the AoI in a specific scenario.} \item Extensive numerical experiments are conducted to show that an optimal policy is a threshold-based policy and that the proposed RL algorithms significantly reduce the average cost as compared to several baseline policies. \end{itemize} \end{spacing} }
+{We aim to find the best action of the edge node at each time slot, called an optimal policy, to minimize the average AoI about the physical quantities at the users restricted to the users' request moments, i.e., average {on-demand AoI}.
+The on-demand AoI minimization is different from the conventional AoI optimization in that the freshness of information is only important when user(s) need the information.
+To tackle this status update control problem, we derive an MDP model and propose RL based algorithms to obtain optimal policies under different circumstances in the learning environment.} {To summarize, our main contributions are:} \begin{spacing}{1.4} \begin{itemize} \item First, we derive an MDP model for the on-demand AoI minimization problem, calculate the state transition probabilities, and propose a model-based VIA to find an optimal policy. \item Then, for the case where the state transition probabilities are unknown, we propose a model-free online Q-learning method to search for an optimal policy.
+As a practical consideration, we also propose an online method for the realistic scenario where the edge node is informed about the sensors' battery levels only via the status updates. \item We next derive structural properties of the optimal policy -- obtained by VIA -- and show that the optimal policy has a threshold-based structure with respect to the AoI in a specific scenario. \item In addition, we investigate a massive IoT scenario where the edge node can command only a limited number of sensors.
+In particular, we find an optimal policy and propose a low-complexity sub-optimal algorithm. \item Extensive numerical experiments are conducted to show that an optimal policy is a threshold-based policy and that the proposed RL algorithms significantly reduce the average on-demand AoI as compared to several baseline policies. \end{itemize} \end{spacing}